Devian4748/learning-threejs/README.md

 ## Transform objects

-There are 4 properties to transform objects
+There are 4 properties to transform objects.
+All classes that inherit from the Object3D class possess those properties.

 - position
 - scale
 - rotation
 - quaternion

-All classes that inherit from the Object3D class possess those properties.

-Those properties will be compiled in what we call matrices.
-Matrices are used internally by Three.js, by the WebGL, and by the GPU to transform things.

 ### Position

-The position possesses 3 essential properties
+The position possesses 3 essential properties.
+The direction of each axis is purely arbitrary.
+As for the meaning of 1 unit, it's up to you.

 - x
 - y
 - z

-The direction of each axis is purely arbitrary, and it can vary according to the environment.
-In Three.js, we usually consider that the y axis is going upward, the z axis is going backward, and the x axis is going to the right.

-As for the meaning of 1 unit, it's up to you.

-> Make sure to do that before you call the **render(...)** method or you will render the mesh before moving it.

-The position property is an instnace of the Vector3 class. and it has useful methods.
+The position property is an instnace of the Vector3 class.

-- **Vector3.prototype.length()**

-  You can get the length of a vector.

-- **Vector3.prototype.distanceTo(Vector3)**

-  You can get the distance from another Vector3

-- **Vector3.prototype.normalize()**

-  You can normalize its value

-- **Vector3.prototype.set(x, y, z)**

-  You can update x, y and z axes

 #### Axes helper